boostorg/hana/doc/tutorial.md

 sometimes useful.
 Before we move on to a concrete example of using these introspection features, it should also be mentioned that `struct`s can be adapted without using macros.
-This advanced interface for defining `Struct`s can be used to specify keys that are not compile-time `String`s and to specify custom accessors for the members of the structure.
+This advanced interface for defining `Struct`s can be used to specify keys that are not compile-time strings and to specify custom accessors for the members of the structure.
 The advanced interface is described in the documentation for the `Struct` concept.